• Skip to primary navigation

 Instructions

-5. In a medium sized bowl, beat the egg whites until they form soft peaks.
-Slowing add the sugar and continue to beat until dissolved and glossy.
+5. While the base is cooling, beat the egg whites with a hand-held beater until soft peaks form.
+While still beating, slowly add the sugar and continue to beat until dissolved and glossy.

 Other Posts you may like